Antondomashnev/jigit/README.md

 ### Limitation

 Currently, `jigit` works only on `OS X`, requires `ruby-2.2.3`.
-Also, it's based on the git hooks and therefore doesn't work with the source control UI app, but only with by using `git` in the command line.
+Also, it's based on the git hooks and therefore doesn't work with the source control UI app, but only by using `git` in the command line.

 ### License